Softhe/USB-Controller-Modifier/README.md

 - Logging: Logs detailed information about the process and results to log.txt.
 - USB Controller Detection: Identifies all USB controllers on the system and filters them based on the configuration file.
 - IMOD and Threshold Control Disabling: Modifies the specified USB controllers to disable Interrupt Moderation or Threshold Control.
-- Utility Functions: Includes various utility functions for hex and binary conversions, memory reading, and configuration management.

 ## Prerequisites

-- PowerShell Execution Policy: Ensure the execution policy allows running unsigned scripts (-ExecutionPolicy Bypass).
-- To be able to use this script/program you are required to turn off Memory Integrity & Disable Microsoft Vulnerable Driver Blocklist, in the downloaded .zip file i've included one script in a folder named "Disable Microsoft Vulnerable Driver Blocklist".
+To be able to use this script/program you are required to turn off Memory Integrity & Disable Microsoft Vulnerable Driver Blocklist, in the downloaded .zip file i've included one script in a folder named "Disable Microsoft Vulnerable Driver Blocklist".

-- You can use that script to turn off the security features in a quick easy way, run the "Disable Memory Integrity.cmd" as administrator and then restart your pc and then you should be able to use this script.
+You can use that script to turn off the security features in a quick easy way, run the "Disable Memory Integrity.cmd" as administrator and then restart your pc and then you should be able to use this script.

 ## Configuration